rherrmann/eclipse-extras/README.md

 ## Requirements
-Works with Eclipse 4.6 (Neon) or later and Java 1.8 or later.
+Works with Eclipse 2021-06 or later and Java 11 or later.

-**Important:** If you don't run Eclipse with Java 1.8, the update process may appear to succeed, but Extras for Eclipse will simply not show in the target installation.
+**Important:** If you don't run Eclipse with Java 11, the update process may appear to succeed, but Extras for Eclipse will simply not show in the target installation.

 ## Contributing
 Please see the [contributing guidelines](CONTRIBUTING.md).